timonen1/project_coursera/README.md

 You can either uncomment the code in the header to download and unzip the data that is being used or move the unzipped data to the specified folder.

 # Library dependencies
-"run_analysis" use the packages "reshape2" and "data.table" both available from CRAN.
+"run_analysis" uses the packages "reshape2" and "data.table" both available from CRAN.

 # Run_analysis
 1. The script first reads the data from the test and train data-folders and thereafter combines this data into one dataset.